-The Mt.
-Cuba Center Challenge Grant was established through a generous, multi-year donation to encourage American Public Gardens Association member gardens to apply for participation in the Plant Collections Network for accreditation of a significant document collection.
+The Plant Collections Network Challenge Grant was established through a generous, multi-year donation to encourage American Public Gardens Association member gardens to apply for participation in the Plant Collections Network for accreditation of a significant document collection.
 We recognize that gardens invest considerable time and effort into developing a successful collections program.
 This grant is intended to offset expenses of Plant Collections Network application and review process, with any remainder going toward curation of the collection.

 Grant Amount: $1,000

 No matching funds required.
 Limit of one grant per institution.
 First-time Plant Collections Network applicants will be prioritized.
 Current holders of a Nationally Accredited Plant Collection™with demonstrated financial need are also eligible.

 Grant request must be submitted along with a complete Plant Collections Network application for accreditation of a significant document collection.

 - An American Public Gardens Association Institutional Member in good standing